Mercyhealth

 Mercyhealth is a non-profit health care system based in Rockford, Illinois.
 It is a regional health care system with over 85 facilities serving a total of 55 communities throughout southern Wisconsin and northern Illinois.
-As part of its diversified, vertically integrated system, Mercyhealth operates over four core service areas: hospital-based services; clinic-based services; post-acute care and retail services; and a wholly owned and operated insurance company, MercyCare Health Plans.
+As part of its diversified, vertically integrated system, Mercyhealth operates over four core service areas: hospital-based services; clinic-based services; post-acute care and retail services; and a wholly owned and operated insurance company.